The ultimate guide to great teeth: How to keep your whites pearly as you get older

 From discolouration and gum recession causing sensitivity, to erosion and lack of saliva, there are several challenges that arise as we get older, signifying that the importance of taking care of our teeth only increases over time.

-Thankfully, there are many things you can do to ensure that your teeth remain protected from the effects of ageing, and to help you do this, here is our five-step dental health care plan for those wishing to age well.
+Thankfully, there are many things you can do to ensure that your teeth remain protected from the effects of ageing, and to help you do this, here is our six-step dental health care plan for those wishing to age well.

 1. Use an electric toothbrush

-Whilst these innovative toothbrushes are already quite popular, many older readers may be using more traditional options.
+Whilst these innovative toothbrushes are already quite popular, many readers may be using more traditional options.
 Even though these may be effective when used correctly, chances are that it won’t be as effective as an electric version.

 Just imagine not getting tired when brushing your teeth; sounds nice doesn’t it?
 Using an electric toothbrush means that most of the hard work will be done for you and will usually be more effective at removing the unwanted plaque from the surface of your teeth.